-How quite is a sewage treatment plant?
+How quiet is a sewage treatment plant?

+How quiet is a sewage treatment plant?
+It’s important to consider the impact that a wastewater system will have on all aspects of your quality of life.
 We get many questions from homeowners about how their sewage treatment plant will look in their garden, and rightfully so, aesthetics are an important consideration when choosing the right treatment plant.
 However, the noise that a treatment plant makes is often overlooked.

 The first question to ask yourself is: ‘does it matter?’
 If you plan to install the treatment plant a long way away from the house, and perhaps behind a garage then the sound that a treatment plant makes doesn’t matter so much.
 If on the other hand you enjoy your garden and the treatment plant will be close (within 15 metres from the house), then the noise will be important.